 If you're in the mood foor crunchy Tex Mex Taco Tuesday-esque food, go to Amigo's, where at least you know what you're in for.
 If you want good tacos, with interesting fillings and salsa, head across the bridge into South Portland to Taco Trio.

 Posted by Kate. at 11:36 AM

 East End Cupcakes, the hip, cupcakes-only bakery on Fore Street in Portland's Old Port, was once a competitor in the Cupcake Challenge a few bloggers and I held as an attempt to catalog the plethora of local wee cake offerings.

 But both buttercream topped options participating in our tasting failed to wow me, and I was swayed by other cream cheese and ganache frosted cakes in the bunch.
-Unfortunately, this lead me to the conclusion that I didn't like any of the cupcakes coming out of East End Cupcakes.
+Unfortunately, this lead me to the premature conclusion that I didn't like any of the cupcakes coming out of East End Cupcakes.

 So a recent visit (when the owner lent me equipment to bake cupcakes for a friend's wedding - thanks again, Alysia!), I picked up a red velvet frosted with cream cheese frosting and a Key lime cheesecake topped with a lime chip.

 And the red velvet was fantastic as usual, with a tender cake and sweet yet tangy frosting, the cheesecake won my heart.
 Perched on a crumbly graham cracker base, the filling was light, creamy, and far from cloyingly sweet.
 The dollop of whipped cream on top complimented with a sweet and fluffy kick.
 And the lime chip prompted me to think, and where's the tequila?
 A fun confection.